awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 + Send Windows Event logs to the EC2 console logs\.
 + Send the *Windows is ready to use* message to the EC2 console\.

-For more information about Windows Server 2016, see [What's New with Windows Server 2016](https://www.microsoft.com/en-us/cloud-platform/windows-server) and [Install Nano Server](https://docs.microsoft.com/en-us/windows-server/get-started/getting-started-with-nano-server) on Microsoft\.com\.
+For more information about Windows Server 2016, see [What's New with Windows Server 2016](https://www.microsoft.com/en-us/cloud-platform/windows-server) on Microsoft\.com\.

 **Topics**
 + [Verify the EC2Launch Version](#ec2launch-verify-version)